Healing IBS, Colitis and other digestive disorders naturally.

 If we find the few foods that we can digest and simply restrict our diet without restoration, we cease to exercise the bowels.
 The goal is not simply to get the bowels working on a tolerable level, but, much like with the nerves, to restore diet and life.
 The healing of the condition is our end game and we don’t nee to wait for doctors to develop a market method.
 We already have a natural one.
 While some of us may always be more susceptible to these conditions than others, it is a fallacy to say they cannot be cured.

 - 1p Cayenne

 - 1p Goldenseal

-Finally When major digestive condition are present don’t limit your scope.
-Consider the gall badder and the pancreas and whether your condition could be effected by them.
+Finally When major digestive condition is present don’t limit your scope.
+Consider the gall bladder and the pancreas and whether your condition could be affected by them.
 The beauty of herbs and natural medicines is that if one course of herbs seems to not be effective you can expand the diagnosis into herbs for other related conditions, after research, without great fear of wild side effects or interactions.